How a Financial Controller Contributes to Corporate Strategy

 1. Building Trust

-Trust isn't just a virtue; in the realm of finance, it's a currency.
+Trust isn't just a virtue; in finance, it's a currency.

 For a financial controller, building and maintaining trust can make the difference between being seen as a mere functionary and being recognised as a pivotal leader within the organisation.